Hidden credit card perks can save shoppers

-NEW YORK Want to save a few quick bucks on your holiday shopping?
+NEW YORK (Reuters) - Want to save a few quick bucks on your holiday shopping?
 Your credit card may offer some little-known perks that could save you money both upfront and after the purchase.

 Of the 100 most popular credit cards, 81 offered some kind of extended warranty, according to a study released on Wednesday from Creditcards.com, a card rating website run by Bankrate.com (RATE.N).